jfahler/loadmasterbot/README.md

    - The bot will automatically process it

 3. **View Results**
-   - The bot will show a comprehensive analysis
+   - The bot will show a comprehensive analysis with clear sections
-   - Use the buttons to view complete mod lists or categories
+   - Use "Show All Mods" button to get the complete list sent to your private messages
+   - Use "Download" button to get the original HTML file
-   - Check for any missing compatibility mods
+   - Check for any CDLC requirements or workshop dependencies

 ### Commands

+**Slash Commands (Recommended):**
+- `/modlist` - Show help information
+- `/bothelp` - Show detailed bot help
+- `/debug` - Debug bot functionality (modsize, dlc, changes)

+**Legacy Commands (Deprecated):**
-- `!modlist` - Show help information
+- `!modlist` - Show help information (use `/modlist` instead)
+- `!bothelp` - Show detailed bot help (use `/bothelp` instead)
-- `!help` - Show general help
+- `!help` - Show general Discord.py help

+### 🧪 Testing the Bot

+To test the bot locally, you can use the provided example mod list HTML files:

+- **[modTestList1.html](modTestList1.html)** - Test mod list with various mods and CDLC requirements
+- **[modTestList2.html](modTestList2.html)** - Alternative test mod list for comparison testing

+Simply download these files and upload them to your Discord channel to see the bot in action.
+These files contain real mod IDs from the Steam Workshop and will demonstrate all the bot's features including:

+- Mod name and size detection
+- CDLC requirement checking
+- Workshop dependency analysis
+- Change tracking (when uploading both files)
+- Interactive button functionality

 ## 🔧 Configuration